No Lie (Sean Paul song): Background and composition

 "No Lie" was written by Sean Paul alongside Andrew Jackson, Emily Warren, and Sermstyle, who also produced the song alongside Pip Kembo.
 Paul had been doing many writing camps at the time of writing.
 Sermstyle originally played the rhythm for Paul, after which he expressed his admiration of it.
 He wrote onto the rhythm and recorded a demo for it, with Warren singing the hook vocals on the demo, which she wrote.
 At the time, Paul could not imagine anyone else singing the hook.
-However, his management thought they should search for another vocalist and someone in the management group suggested Dua Lipa, which led to her also recoding a demo of the song.
+However, his management thought they should search for another vocalist and someone in the management group suggested Dua Lipa, which led to her also recording a demo of the song.
 After hearing the demo, Paul immediately fell in love with Lipa's voice and went on to finish the song with her vocals.
 Engineering was handled by Paul Bailey, while James Royo was responsible for mixing, and the song was mastered by Barry Grint at Alchemy Mastering in London.

 Musically, "No Lie" is an R&B-tinged, reggae and tropical pop track, that runs for 3 minutes and 41 seconds.
 The production makes use of a keyboard and beats, while the opening chords give off sensuality.
 The song starts somewhat moody, before Lipa handles the chorus.
 Paul uses dancehall-like rapping and singing with a vocal rhythm, while Lipa's vocals were described as "deep" and "sultry" with a reggae-tinged accent.
 Lyrically, the song is about having fun in a club scene.
 Paul comments on the physique of a woman and his attraction to her, eventually expressing to the woman what he can do for her.
 The title "No Lie" comes from a saying in Jamaica that is said when you want someone to believe you.